AshGw/dotfiles/README.md

 #### Workflow

-1- Shit ton of aliases, even aliasing the aliases, ion like mental overhead, if it takes more than 3 words to type, it has to be aliased.
-So this is the typa shit I be on
+1- A ton of aliases, even aliasing the aliases, I don't like mental overhead, if it takes more than 3 words to type, it has to be aliased.
+So this what I usually type, it might not make sense to you, but it makes a lot of sense to me

 ```shell
 dprune && lpg && g ck -b dev && j t && j l && v . && c && gh